 1 ripe avocado, diced

 2 tablespoons minced fresh cilantro

 Set your oven to broil.
 Place whole peppers on a sheet tray and broil until blackened, 4 to 5 minutes.
-Rotate the peppers and repeat this process a couple times until the skin is completely black and charred.
+Rotate the peppers and repeat this process a couple of times until the skin is completely black and charred.
 Remove from the oven and place in a bowl.
 Cover with plastic film and set aside to cool.
-Once cool enough to handle, peel away the skin, discard the seeds and medium dice.

 Adjust the oven temperature to 375° and prepare the tamale pie: Heat 1 tablespoon of oil in a large heavy pot over medium-high.
 Add the sausage and break it up with a wooden spoon as it cooks.
 Once cooked, pour into strainer or colander to separate the fat, reserving the strained fat for later.